Efficient Model-Based Deep Learning via Network Pruning and Fine-Tuning: Numerical Results

 \section{Numerical Results}

-The goal of our experiments was to validate the effectiveness of SPADE on different imaging problems, different MBDL networks, and different pruning ratios.
-We tested SPADE on two imaging problems: CS-MRI and image super-resolution.
-We used \emph{ peak signal-to-noise ratio (PSNR)} and \emph{structural similarity index (SSIM)} for quantitative evaluation.
+The goal of our experiments was to validate the effectiveness of our proposed pipeline on different imaging problems, different MBDL networks, and different pruning ratios.
+We used three fine-tuning methods introduced in ~\ref{sec-method}.
+For the \textit{supervised} fine-tuning method, we used the same training data as the pre-training of the unpruned model, which consists of $90\%$ of the entire dataset.
+In contrast, for the \textit{school} and \textit{self-supervised} fine-tuning methods, we used only $5\%$ of the undersampled dataset (i.e., without ground truth), which was not included in the supervised training data.
+We tested our proposed pipeline on two imaging problems: CS-MRI and image super-resolution.
+We used \emph{ peak signal-to-noise ratio (PSNR)} and \emph{structural similarity index measure (SSIM)} for quantitative evaluation.
 We pre-defined pruning ratios of $5\%$, $10\%$, $20\%$, and $40\%$, resulting in actual pruning ratios of $10\%$, $20\%$, $35\%$, and $65\%$ since the layers dependent on the pruned layers are also removed. (see Sec.~\ref{sec-method}).
-All pre-trained models were trained on the supervised learning manner to ensure their optimal performance.
-We implemented $\Phi$ in \eqref{equ:ss} as a set of rotation.
+All pre-trained models were trained in a supervised learning manner to ensure their optimal performance.
+We implemented $\Phi$ in \eqref{equ:ss} as a set of rotations.
 We pre-trained and fine-tuned the MBDL models by using the Adam optimizer with the learning rate being $10^{-5}$.
 We conducted all experiments on a machine equipped with an AMD EPYC 7443P 24-Core Processor and 4 NVIDIA RTX A6000 GPUs.